Hammers Over the Anvil

 Hammers Over the Anvil is a 1993 Australian biographical romantic drama film starring Russell Crowe and directed by Ann Turner, who also co-wrote with Peter Hepworth.
 The film is based on the novel of the same name by Alan Marshall.
 The original music score is composed by Not Drowning, Waving.

 Plot

-Based on the novel of the same name by Alan Marshall, the film is set in the early 1900s in a small town in the Western District of Victoria, centring around a young Alan Marshall and the people in his town.
-Crippled by polio, Alan tries to make sense of his place in a world where a man's physical prowess gains the admiration of women and the envy of his peers, as demonstrated by the horsebreaker East Driscoll, portrayed by Russell Crowe.
-Charlotte Rampling also stars as an English lady, Grace McAlister, who has moved to the area with her husband.
-Complications arise as an attraction develops between East and Grace and young Alan deals with the complexities of growing up.
+Based on the novel of the same name by Alan Marshall, the film is set in the early 1900s in a small town in the Western District of Victoria, centering around a young Alan Marshall and the people in his town.
+Crippled by polio, Alan tries to make sense of his place in a world where a man's physical prowess gains the admiration of women and the envy of his peers, as exemplified by the horsebreaker East Driscoll, portrayed by Russell Crowe.
+Charlotte Rampling also stars as an English lady, Grace McAlister, who has moved to the area with her well-to-do but older and ineffectual husband.
+Marshall longs for the affection of the mature and spirited woman but she lusts after the virile horsebreaker.
+Marshall longs to ride a horse, which he can never achieve, but is a talented writer, while Driscoll is ashamed of his lack of education and social graces.
+The tables are turned when Marshall comes across his rival, who has been thrown from his horse and is near death.
+He must seek help urgently, which he achieves, though at great pain to himself.